Promo code SPRING2022 will be automatically applied at checkout!

 • Consider working with a dietitian trained in sports nutrition for an expert eye in how to support your body’s fitness goals.

 • Start off gradually.
-You can increase duration and intensity of workouts over time, to individual tolerance.
+You can gradually increase the duration and intensity of workouts, according to individual tolerance.

 • Wondering what you can begin with?
 Try walking, biking, hiking, swimming, or dancing.